pananton/busrpc-spec/busrpc.md

 Additionally, service description file must import description files of all methods that service implements or invokes.

 Consider a service that sends welcome message to any user who signed in to the Chat application for the first time.
-Such service is pretty easy to implement using existing API: it needs to implement method `user::on_signed_in` to check whether user signs in for the first time, and if he is, call `user::send_message`.
+Such service is pretty easy to implement using existing API: it needs to implement method `user::on_signed_in` to check whether user signs in for the first time, and if he is, call `user::send_message` method of some system-defined user account to send a welcome message to him.
 The fact that service uses two API methods is expressed in the service description file by importing corresponding *method.proto* files.

 ```
 // file ./services/greeter/service.proto